-DAY 6 - In Nizwa; visit Nizwa Fort and Jebel Shams viewpoint
+DAY 6 - Nizwa Fort and Jebel Shams viewpoint; Lunch with local family

-We spend a full day exploring some of the many highlights of the surrounding area.
-We begin in Nizwa itself, visiting the traditional and modern souk.
+Today we spend a full day exploring some of the many highlights of the surrounding area.
+We begin in Nizwa itself, visiting the traditional Friday goat auction and the contrasting modern souks.
 We continue onto the 17th century fort, built to guard the Sumail Gap during the struggle between the Sultan and the radical Imams.
-Nizwa was the centre of Imam resistance right up until the 1950s when the Sultan had to call upon the help of the British to quell the rebels.
-Heading north we travel through the mountains, passing the dramatic craggy peaks of the Jebel Akhdar ('Green Mountain') range, the highest mountain range in Oman.
+Nizwa was the centre of Imam Resistance right up until the 1950s when the Sultan had to call upon the help of the British to quell the rebels.

+Once we've explored the town, we will head north through the Jebel Akhdar ('Green Mountain') mountain range, passing the dramatic craggy peaks.
 Despite its desolate and barren nature, small settlements cling to the plateau areas, nestling in the lunar like landscape.
 For thousands of years self-sufficient oases have flourished in the folds of rocks, using an ancient irrigation system known as falaj.
-These are water channels that never dry up, often contoured round wadis or tunneled through the cliffs in order to tap the water table.
+These are water channels that never dry up, often contoured round wadis or tunnelled through the cliffs in order to tap the water table.
 Upkeep of the life-giving falaj is a community responsibility and contributes to maintaining harmony within a village.

-We stop en route to view the Al Hamra mountain range; at 3,000m, Jebel Shams (Mountain of the Sun) is the highest peak in Oman.
-Along the track to the summit of Jebel Shams, we encounter an astonishing view down a sheer drop of 1000m to the bottom of the 'Grand Canyon', Oman's very own (and equally spectacular) version of its American counterpart.
+We will reach at 3,000m Jebel Shams (Mountain of the Sun), the highest peak in Oman.
+En-route to the summit of Jebel Shams, we encounter an astonishing view down a sheer drop of 1000m to the bottom of the 'Grand Canyon', Oman's very own (and equally spectacular) version of its American counterpart.
 At the bottom of this vast void, a wadi winds peacefully through the landscape.
 According to one theory, the canyon was once a huge cave and evidence of fossils and shells suggests that the canyon base was at one time covered by a shallow sea.

-Finally we call in for a photo stop at the eerie ruined village of Tanuf, destroyed during the Jabal war and where a famous brand of mineral water is now drawn and bottled.
-We return to Nizwa late in the afternoon.
+Descending back towards Nizwa we will visit the mud village of Al Hamra, where we will enjoy a traditional lunch with a local family, before making our way back to Nizwa late in the afternoon.

-Accommodation: Al Diyar Hotel (or similar)
+ACCOMMODATION: Al Diyar Hotel (or similar)